Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 3.  **A transparent and active development process,** communicating technical changes (server revamps, 3D pipelines) and content updates (new planets, melee weapons) directly to the players.
 4.  **A strong emphasis on community feedback,** with no fewer than four separate channels for users to communicate with the development team.

-The project is currently in a critical and exciting phase: transitioning to a more robust authoritative server architecture, overhauling its entire graphics engine from 2D to 3D, and preparing for another major UI redesign, all while in an open beta.
 The data collected indicates a mature, well-planned, and feature-rich gaming project.